 Lack of attentive services.
-Our focus group consumers said that the main reason why they either continue or stop primary care services depends on how they are treated by the provider.
-Many complained about nurses and doctors who were rude or made judgments because of the way they looked, or with providers showing exasperation because of language barriers.
-When they are treated this way, they just stop going rather than asking for another provider.
-When the subject changed to positive experiences, the most commonly remembered by far was when they received attention from "good doctors."
-In the Commonwealth Fund survey, 60% of English-speaking Asians and 53% of non-English-speaking Asians felt they had been treated with respect by their doctor, compared with 76% for the general population; and 58% of English-speaking Asians and 31% of non-English-speaking Asians felt they had been involved in decisions about health care, compared with 75% of the general population.
-This lack of attention is compounded by the unfamiliarity and distrust of Western medicine described above, and for Asians with serious mental illness.
+Our focus group consumers said that the main reason why they would either continue or stop primary care services depended on how they are treated by the provider.
+Many complained about nurses and doctors who were rude or made judgments because of the way they looked, or with providers appearing exasperated because of language barriers.
+When they were treated this way, they would just stop going rather than asking for another provider.
+This lack of attention is compounded by the unfamiliarity and distrust of Western medicine described above, especially for Asians with serious mental illness (SMI).